477 Butterfield Rd. # 408-410 Lombard, IL 60148

 I do not see my HMO listed, what can I do?

 You will have to call your insurance company and explain why you would like to go out of network and why HMO cannot produce the same services.
-Often, HMO will ask for a referral from your primary care but sometimes, they will generate a single case agreement on the phone.
+Often, HMO will ask for a referral from your primary care (which you can ask them to send you a letter) but sometimes, they will generate a single case agreement on the phone.
 If you have questions please contact us, and we can help you.
 630-909-9094

 What should I look for in a mental health professional?